 7.1 The parties to this Agreement agree that any grievance which has been properly carried through all of the steps of the grievance procedure outlined in Article 6 may be referred to a Board of Arbitration or other final determination within twenty (20) working days after completion of Step #3 of Article 6.7.

-7.2 The Board of Arbitration will be composed of one person appointed by the Employer, one person appointed by the Union and a third person to act as Chairman chosen by the other two members of the Board.
+7.2 The Board of Arbitration will be composed of one person appointed by the Employer, one person appointed by the Union and a third person to act as Chairperson chosen by the other two members of the Board.

 7.3 Within five (5) working days of the request by either party for a Board each party shall notify the other in writing of the name of its appointee.

-7.4 Should the person chosen by the Employer to act on the Board and the person chosen by the Union fail to agree on a third member as Chairman within five (5) days of the notification mentioned above, the Minister of Labour of the Province of Ontario will be asked to appoint a Chairman.
+7.4 Should the person chosen by the Employer to act on the Board and the person chosen by the Union fail to agree on a third member as Chairperson within five (5) days of the notification mentioned above, the Minister of Labour of the Province of Ontario will be asked to appoint a Chairperson.

 7.5 The decisions of the Board of Arbitration or a majority of such Board constituted in the above manner shall be binding on the parties to this Agreement.